seanb113/24-game-backend/README.md

 # 24 Game

-Welcome to the 24 Game, where you are given the chance to try your math skills by making a set of 4 numbers equal 24 through addition, subtraction, multiplication, dividson, and exponentiation.
+Welcome to the 24 Game, where you are given the chance to try your math skills by making a set of 4 numbers equal 24 through addition, subtraction, multiplication, division, and exponentiation.

 Available features: